maya-leblanc/maya-leblanc.github.io/_projects/carbon_capture.md

 ## The problem

-Industrial carbon capture pulls CO₂ out of factory emissions, but the captured gas has to *go* somewhere — often into pressurized tanks or deep geologic storage, where a future leak would release it all over again.
+Industrial carbon capture pulls CO₂ out of factory emissions, but the captured gas has to *go* somewhere, often into pressurized tanks or deep geologic storage, where a future leak would release it all over again.
 I wanted a route that consumes captured CO₂ productively instead of merely storing it: **feed industrial CO₂ into greenhouses to accelerate crop growth, turning a waste stream into food and permanent drawdown.**

 ## Engineering objective

-Prove, under controlled conditions, that combining applied CO₂ with an applied light source measurably increases a plant's photosynthetic CO₂ consumption — then quantify that gain and evaluate whether it scales to a meaningful climate and commercial impact.
+Prove, under controlled conditions, that combining applied CO₂ with an applied light source measurably increases a plant's photosynthetic CO₂ consumption, then quantify that gain and evaluate whether it scales to a meaningful climate and commercial impact.

 ## Design &amp; build: sealed greenhouse enclosures